-- PSU: The right LED will be green when internal power supplies are present and functioning properly.
+PSU: The right LED will be green when internal power supplies are present and functioning properly.
 The left LED will be red when a fault has been detected with the internal power supplies.
-When ordered with dual redundant power supplies (+2PS option) both supplies must be connected to AC power for the right green LED to be illuminated and the left red LED to turn off. - FAN: The HD201x series has multiple fans providing airflow to cool internal electronics.
+When ordered with dual redundant power supplies (+2PS option) both supplies must be connected to AC power for the right green electronics.
 All fans are located on the right hand side of the HD201x.
 Airflow through the unit is left to right.
 The right LED will be green when all fans are operating properly.
-The left LED will be red when a fault has been detected with any of the HD201x fans. - FAULT: This LED will be red when a serious internal fault has been detected within the HD201x device. - COMMS: This LED will be activated when a HD201x RCP (hardware RCP or software RCP) is controlling the HD201x.
+The left LED will be red when a fault has been detected with any of the HD201x fans.